 Have your say

 We are keen to hear from residents about the proposal.
 You can email your views, questions and ideas to email@example.com.
-In May we are planning to hold an event to bring people up to date with progress and give them the opportunity to discuss the plans and proposals.
+Once the building work has started and developed further we plan to hold an event to bring people together and give an opportunity to discuss the plans and proposals.

-We will publish email updates on the proposal at regular stages.
+We will publish email updates on the proposal as it progresses.
 Please email firstname.lastname@example.org if you would like receive this email.